Cheap and free things to do this half term

-Pack some lunch, drinks and snacks, hop on a bus and buy a daysaver ticket – you can choose to hop on and off as often as you like.
+Pack some lunch, drinks and snacks, hop on a bus and buy an adult daysaver ticket – you can choose to hop on and off as often as you like.
 If you pick up a route map (or print one off from your council’s website before you leave) you can all choose a few places to visit.

-5. Enjoy a cultural experience
+7. Enjoy a cultural experience

 When it comes to museums, don’t rule out that museum in town you've probably ignored for years – most hold activities or exhibitions that children find fascinating.

-6. Listen to a story
+8. Listen to a story

-Check out your local library as most will hold at least one storytelling and/or music session during half-term which, of course, is free (note: you may need to book in advance).
+Alternatively check out your local library as most will hold at least one storytelling and/or music session during half-term which, of course, is free (you may need to book in advance).

-7. Get them cooking
+9. Get them cooking

-Depending on how old they are you’ll have to be prepared for some serious mess but it’ll be good fun – check out CBeebies’ Big Cook Little Cook site for recipe ideas.
+Depending on how old they are you’ll have to be prepared for some serious mess, but it’ll be good fun.
+Check out CBeebies’ Big Cook Little Cook site for recipe ideas.